thomasforth/GDPDispersion/README.md

 The EU as a whole is a bit complicated because countries have joined and left over time.
 I'm working on calculating a whole EU number (which will include the UK* correction) but I haven't made it work yet.

 ## License
-The raw data here comes from Eurostat and is available under [The Eurostat Data Licence](https://ec.europa.eu/eurostat/about/policies/copyright).
+* The raw data here comes from Eurostat and is available under [The Eurostat Data Licence](https://ec.europa.eu/eurostat/about/policies/copyright).
+* The code used for processing the raw data is available under an MIT license.
+* The processed data is released under the most permissive license possible, and is probably restricted by The Eurostat Data License above.
+This is an open and permissive license, so you're almost certainly safe to use it for whatever you like.